Clearly, the

 range and density continuing to decline.
 Moreover, some scientists

-say the Arctic will become ice free by as early as 2020.
-Its area
+say the Arctic will become ice free by as early as 2035 (Source).

 Other Drastic Changes